akochkinbyrewerk/docs/Kiosk/en/F.A.Q. [en].md

 1. Cryptocurrency exchange performs withdrawal command to destination wallet address
 1. Trovemat owner performs money collection procedure from Kiosk when cashbox is filled up with fiat money

-## Which cryptocurrency exchanges are supported by Trovemat software?
+## Which cryptocurrency exchanges are supported by Trovemat?

 The list of supported cryptocurrency exchanges:
 - https://exmo.com